NoobSolver/Helpful-Notes/linux-programming-notes/README.md

 # Linux Programming Notes

-This project aims to organize my notes for the Linux Programming course instructed by Jianjian Song.
+This project aims to organize my notes for the Linux Programming.

 ## Organization